Information-Theoretic Analysis of Unsupervised Domain Adaptation: Some Prerequisite Definitions and Useful Lemmas

-The key quantity in most information-theoretic generalization bounds is the mutual information between algorithm's input and output.
-Specifically, the core technique behind these bounds is the well-known Donsker-Varadhan representation of KL divergence \cite[Theorem~3.5]{polyanskiy2019lecture}. \begin{lem}[Donsker and Varadhan's variational formula] Let $Q$, $P$ be probability measures on $\Theta$, for any bounded measurable function $f:\Theta\rightarrow \mathbb{R}$, we have $ \mathrm{D_{KL}}(Q||P) = \sup_{f} \ex{\theta\sim Q}{f(\theta)}-\log\ex{\theta\sim P}{\exp{f(\theta)}}. $ \end{lem} \begin{rem} Motivated by the classic $f$-divergence, \citet{acuna2021f} proposed a discrepancy measure called $\mathrm{D}_{\mathcal{H}^\phi}$-discrepancy.
-Since KL divergence belongs to the family of $f$-divergences (e.g., choosing $x\log x$ as the Fenchel conjugate function) and both \cite{acuna2021f} and our work invoke the variational representation of the divergence, it seems our work (in Section~\ref{sec:unexpected-bound}) is related to theirs.
-However, the variational characterization of $f$-divergence used in \cite{acuna2021f} is based on the result of \cite{nguyen2010estimating}, and the Donsker-Varadhan representation of KL divergence (see Lemma~\ref{lem:DV-KL}) used in this paper cannot be directly recovered from their variational characterization \citep{jiao2017dependence,agrawal2020optimal}.
-Indeed, simply choosing $x\log x$ as the conjugate function will lead to a weaker bound than Lemma~\ref{lem:DV-KL}.
-Thus, our results (in Section~\ref{sec:unexpected-bound}) cannot be directly recovered from the results in \cite{acuna2021f}. \end{rem}
+The key quantity in the most information-theoretic generalization bounds is the mutual information between algorithm's input and output.
+Specifically, the core technique behind these bounds is the well-known Donsker-Varadhan representation of KL divergence \cite[Theorem~3.5]{polyanskiy2019lecture}. \begin{lem}[Donsker and Varadhan's variational formula] Let $Q$, $P$ be probability measures on $\Theta$, for any bounded measurable function $f:\Theta\rightarrow \mathbb{R}$, we have $ \mathrm{D_{KL}}(Q||P) = \sup_{f} \ex{\theta\sim Q}{f(\theta)}-\log\ex{\theta\sim P}{\exp{f(\theta)}}. $ \end{lem} \begin{rem} Motivated by the classic $f$-divergence, \citet{acuna2021f} proposed a discrepancy measure called $\mathrm{D}_{\mathcal{H}}^\phi$-discrepancy (or $\mathrm{D}_{h,\mathcal{H}}^\phi$-discrepancy).
+As KL divergence belongs to the family of $f$-divergences and both \cite{acuna2021f} and our work use the variational representation of divergence, there appears to be a connection between our work (in Section~\ref{sec:unexpected-bound}) and theirs.
+However, it's important to note that the variational characterization of $f$-divergence used in \cite{acuna2021f} is based on the results of \cite{nguyen2010estimating}, while the Donsker-Varadhan representation of KL divergence (see Lemma~\ref{lem:DV-KL}) used in our paper cannot be directly obtained from their variational characterization \citep{jiao2017dependence,agrawal2020optimal}.
+In fact, simply choosing $x\log x$ as the conjugate function would result in a weaker bound than Lemma~\ref{lem:DV-KL}.
+Therefore, while there is some similarity between our results and those of \cite{acuna2021f}, our results in Section~\ref{sec:unexpected-bound} cannot be directly derived from theirs. \end{rem}